holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/course_overview.md

 #### Objectives:

 - Create a series of functions in order to simplify programs.
-- Use recursive function calls to create interesting artwork.
+- Use recursive calls to create complex artwork from simple functions.
 - Identify recursive structures in the real-world.

 #### Essential Questions:

-- What is function in computer science?
+- What is a function in computer science?
 - How can we use functions to abstract away complexity?
 - What is recursion and where do we see examples of it?